Skip to content

 ENTRYPOINT ["sh", "-ec", "exec java ${JAVA_OPTS} -jar ${jar} ${PARAMS} 2>&1 > /dev/null"]

-Here, dd-lib-java-init provides the dd-java-agent.jar file for the system-container business container, and logfwd collects logs from the business container.
-The configuration file for logfwd is mounted into the container via a ConfigMap, specifying the location of the logs to be collected and the source name.
+Among them, dd-lib-java-init provides the dd-java-agent.jar file for the system-container business container, and logfwd collects the log files from the business container.
+The configuration file for logfwd is mounted into the container via ConfigMap, specifying the location of the logs to be collected, source name, etc., in the configuration file.

 system-deployment.yaml